realA10001986/Dash-Gauges/README.md

 #### <ins>Settings for BTTFN communication</ins>

-##### &#9193; IP address or hostname of TCD
+##### &#9193; Hostname or IP address of TCD

 If you want to have your Dash Gauges to communicate with a Time Circuits Display wirelessly ("BTTF-Network"), enter the TCD's hostname - usually 'timecircuits' - or IP address here.

-If you connect your Dash Gauges to the TCD's access point ("TCD-AP"), the TCD's IP address is 192.168.4.1.
+Hostname is preferred because it makes the setup independent of the network environment.

 ##### &#9193; Follow TCD night-mode